yuanbei/Nars-Wiki/Single-Step-Inference-Examples-NAL-2.md

 `6`
 <br/>
 <br/>
-`Bright thing is a type of smart thing. `
+`//Bright thing is a type of smart thing. `
 <br/>
 <br/>
 `//outputMustContain('<[bright] <-> [smart]>. %0.90;0.90%')`